parkr/stuff/mirrors/podcasts/the-disastrous-relationship-between-israel-palestinians-and-the-un.md

  an a la carte manner, to how all states in the international system might regard international law.
  But that's wrong.

- I think that makes sense to me, but one of the things I was looking at before we talked was what, since roughly 2000, have been the conflicts with the most terrible casualty accounts.
+ EK: I think that makes sense to me, but one of the things I was looking at before we talked was what, since roughly 2000, have been the conflicts with the most terrible casualty accounts.